 - Mark that point with a pencil.

 - Measure back toward the center of the gable from that point 1 1/4", and draw a vertical line, parallel to the line dropped from the gable peak.
 This line is the position of the edge of the nail hem on the first panel.

 Every 3 panels, be sure to check for plumb and also measure to the center chalk line to ensure that you are going to arrive at the peak with a center groove in line with it.
 Make needed small adjustments by pushing the panels "in" or "out" within the lock.
 The lock should face away from the general viewing area.

-Note: Over roof lines install J-Channel to sit 1/2" off of shingles, not directly on the shingle surface.
-A piece of J-Channel can be used as a spacer template.
+Note: Over roof lines install j-trim to sit 1/2" off of the shingles, not directly on the shingle surface.
+A piece of j-trim can be used as a spacer template.